Peer-Reviewed Journal Articles

 Correction: Albrecht and Vroman's Nonexistence Proof of Symmetric Nash Equilibrium with Efficiency Wages

-I correct the proof of the main proposition in the analysis of an efficiency wage model with a continuum of heterogeneous agents constructed by Albrecht and Vroman (1998).
+I provide a correction to the proof of the main proposition in the analysis of an efficiency wage model with a continuum of heterogeneous agents constructed by Albrecht and Vroman (1998).